 Select a Diagnosis

-The Mental Health of Older Adult and Dementia Clinical Academic Group (CAG) provide services for people with memory problems and/or dementia or with complex mental health needs who require assessment and/or treatment by a specialist service.
+The Psychological Medicine & Older Adults Directorate provide services for people with memory problems and/or dementia or with complex mental health needs who require assessment and/or treatment by a specialist service.
 This is generally for people over the age of 65, or of any age if they have dementia.

 Access to appropriate services

-There are a number of access points to the CAG’s clinical services.
+There are a number of access points to the Directorate’s clinical services.
 This is dependent on either the specific needs of the patients or the setting they are being referred from.
-The majority of care and treatment the CAG provides is in the community.
+The majority of care and treatment the Directorate provides is in the community.

 The points of access are as follows: